matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/block-list-tyk-classic.md

 {{< note success >}}
 **Note**

-Historically Tyk followed the out-dated whitelist/blacklist naming convention.
+Historically, Tyk followed the out-dated whitelist/blacklist naming convention.
 We are working to remove this terminology from the product and documentation, however this configuration object currently retains the old name.
 {{< /note >}}

 The `black_list` object has the following configuration: